kids encyclopedia robot

 Ellis served as an assistant coach for three universities: at Maryland for three years, 1994–96; at Virginia for one year, 1996–97; and at NC State for another three years, 1988–90.
 As an assistant coach at N.C.
 State, Ellis helped the NC State secure the 1988 Atlantic Coast Conference title and an NCAA Women's College Cup appearance.

-Ellis headed the Illinois women's soccer program for two years, 1997–1999.
+Ellis headed the Illinois women's program for two years from 1997 to 1998.
 In 1998, she brought the Fighting Illini to a 12–8 record and a first-ever Big Ten Tournament berth.

-Ellis led UCLA to eight NCAA Women's College Cups, including seven in a row from 2003–2009, and won six straight Pacific-10 Conference titles from 2003–2008.
+Ellis led UCLA to eight NCAA Women's College Cups, including seven in a row from 2003 to 2009, and won six straight Pacific-10 Conference titles from 2003 to 2008.
 She finished her time in Westwood with a record of 229 wins, 45 losses and 14 draws (229–45–14).
 She was the 2000 NSCAA National Coach of the Year after leading the Bruins to the NCAA championship game in just her second season as head coach.

 Ellis has an all-time collegiate coaching record of 248 wins, 63 losses and 14 draws (248–63–14), compiled over 14 years with the Illinois Fighting Illini and UCLA Bruins.